From MorphOS Library

 Getting YouTube Videos to Play Better on the Browser Window

-YouTube videos should play on OWB by default, but there are a thing or two to note.
+YouTube videos should play on OWB by default (although you may need to spoof as iPad nowadays, or get the mobile UI otherwise), but there are a thing or two to note.

 Playing videos in a small embedded window is a very CPU intensive task and not quite smooth on most systems.
 Moving the video playback from the embedded mode to the overlay mode helps the task hugely.
 This can be achieved with the YouTube Fullscreen Fix script.
 Videos will be shown in a nearly fullscreen window using the overlay functions and the CPU load may drop from 100% even to 30% on a G4 system, resulting in perfectly smooth playback of course.